prometheus/proposals/proposals/2025-02-24_secret_providers.md

 The first case is that we have not gotten any secret value since startup.
 In this case we should not initialize any component that mentions this faulty secret, log this failure and schedule a retry to get this secret value and initialize the component.

 The second case is that we already have a secret value, but refreshing it has resulted in an error.
 In this case we should keep the component that uses this secret running with the potentially stale secret, and schedule a retry.

+If we are starting up prometheus and do not get any secret values, startup will continue and prometheus will continue to run and retry finding secrets.
+If there are components that are fully specified, they will run during this time.
+The idea is that it is better to send partial metrics than no metrics, and the emitted metrics for secrets can alert users if there is a problem with their service providers.

 ### Secret rotation